alixedi/pyconuk-2018-k8s/guide.md

     * Play around with `$ docker`
     * A brief explanation of images, containers etc.
     * image is a lightweight virtual machine image with isolation
-    * Docker is like virtualenv but it isolated not just python packages but the filesystem, network interfaces and system libraries.
+    * Docker is like virtualenv but it isolated not just python packages but the filesystem, network interfaces and system libraries, and other.
       Docker also standarizes (a lot of things) on how you run applications.

-    * An explanation of Dockerfile
+-- 30 minutes

 6. Hello Docker World!
     * A very basic dockerfile for our hello world app can look like: